 Ranging in difficulty from class I to V, anyone can enjoy a rafting trip.
-From half to two day trips, some of them staying at jungle lodges, this is the perfect way to discover the jungles of Costa Rica.
+From half to two day trips, some of them staying at jungle lodges like Pacuare River Lodge, this is the perfect way to discover the jungles of Costa Rica.

 Many of Costa Rica's national parks are crisscrossed by trails.
 Hike through the jungle to a hidden pool, waterfall or beach, enjoy the views and be surprised by the wildlife you may come across.